matthewlu070111/xiaoanfc/README.md

 There will be a bunch of mods depending on this core mod since this core mod provides some basic items and blocks for other submods to use.

 ### ❓ Why this mod
-This mod is going to be a connector between the popular Farmer's Delight[[(Neo)Forge](https://modrinth.com/mod/farmers-delight)/[Fabric](https://modrinth.com/mod/farmers-delight-refabricated)] and the classic Pam's Harvest 2[[(Neo)Forge](https://modrinth.com/mod/pams-harvestcraft-2-food-core)] by various new recipes.<br>
+This mod is going to be a connector between the popular Farmer's Delight[[(Neo)Forge](https://modrinth.com/mod/farmers-delight)/[Fabric](https://modrinth.com/mod/farmers-delight-refabricated)] and all the submods based on this mod!
-Meanwhile, this mod's submods will also include various craft/smelt recipes to make every mods "connected".

 ### ✅ Compatibility
 - [Roughly Enough Items](https://modrinth.com/mod/rei)